mIKLH/Intellica-test-task/README.md

 # Intellica-test-task
 This is the REST API for Tasks service.
 ## List of complited features:
-  REST API
-  Validation
-  Persistence
-  Address entity
+  REST API, Validation, Persistence, Address entity.

 ### WIP list:
-  The ability to sort by First Name, Last Name, and Scheduled Date ascending and descending in the list of tasks.
+  Unit and integration tests, The ability to sort by First Name, Last Name, and Scheduled Date ascending and descending in the list of tasks.
 Package the service in using docker compose in a docker container.
 A basic UI to use the API and interact with the system

 ## Compile
 ```